swiftsolves-msft/Azure-TPot/sample/tpot_all/readme.md

-# T-Pot configuration changes for Micrsoft Sentinel
+# T-Pot configuration changes for Microsoft Sentinel

 The following instructions and sample data help to install